rainleander/MSU-AI-microbootcamp/README.md

   - Common applications include differentiating between spam and genuine emails, language translation, social media sentiment analysis, and powering chatbots/virtual agents.

 1.3.7: Emerging Technologies
+- **AI's Impact:** Artificial intelligence has significantly altered our lives and is evolving at a pace that's challenging to predict for the upcoming decades.

+- **Generative AI:**
+  - A rapidly progressing field within AI.
+  - Beyond text generation, transformer technology in Generative AI can produce images (e.g., Stable Diffusion) and music.
+  - Models are trained on data like image and audio files and then can create new content based on this data.
+With more data and time, these models increase in accuracy and efficiency.

+- **Natural Human-Computer Interaction:**
+  - AI is advancing towards enabling computers to engage more organically with humans in the real world.
+  - Emergent technologies enable computers to visually perceive the world using advanced cameras and detect tactile information through sensors.
+  - This facilitates more innovative interactions between humans and computers.
+  - Early applications include autonomous vehicles, robots, and similar devices, with rapid ongoing development in this area.

+- **Ethical and Regulatory Implications:**
+  - The swift progress of AI technologies presents unforeseen ethical issues and challenges for regulatory frameworks.
+  - These challenges were hard to anticipate even a short while ago, emphasizing the importance of ethical considerations in AI development.

+- **Course Perspective:** Encouragement for learners to consistently ponder the potential and challenges AI brings to individual lives and broader society throughout the course.

 1.3.8: Recap and Knowledge Check
 1.3.9: References